Seeing the Forest & the Trees

 As a simple model of the human endeavor, our built environments may be centered around four fundamental human actions and beneficial states of being: (1) eat and drink to thrive; (2) dwell to survive; (3) move to arrive; and (4) commune to realize.
 Thus, the social-ecological systems sustaining food, water, shelter, mobility, inter/intra-personal communication, and self-actualization are among the most crucial to know and nurture if we are to coherently cope with the uncertainties and changes of the 21st Century and beyond.

-Dreaming of Donuts & Adaptive Capacity in the Anthropocene
+Adaptive Capacity in the Doughnut of the Anthropocene

 “The Anthropocene defines Earth’s most recent geologic time period as being human-influenced, or anthropogenic, based on overwhelming global evidence that atmospheric, geologic, hydrologic, biospheric and other earth system processes are now altered by humans.
 The word combines the root ‘anthropo‘, meaning “human” with the root ‘-cene‘, the standard suffix for ‘epoch’ in geologic time.
 The Anthropocene is distinguished as a new period either after or within the Holocene, the current epoch, which began approximately 10,000 years ago (about 8000 BC) with the end of the last glacial period.”Source: Welcome to the Anthropocene